orlandc/eopl-flp-univalle/chapter 1 - Recursion/README.md

 | (list-index symbol? ’(a (b c) 17 foo)) | 0       |
 | (list-index symbol? ’(1 2 (a b) 3))    | #f      |

-**6.** Elabore una función llamada list-facts que recibe como argumento un número entero n, y retorna una lista incremental de factoriales, comenzando desde 1! hasta n!.
+**6.** Create a function called list-facts that receives as an argument an integer n, and returns an incremental list of factors, starting from 1! until n !.

-Ejemplos:
+Examples:

 | Commands       | outputs                       |
 | :---           | :---                          |
 | (list-facts 5) | (1 2 6 24 120)                |
 | (list-facts 8) | (1 2 6 24 120 720 5040 40320) |

-**7.** Elabore una función llamada cartesian-product que recibe como argumentos 2 listas de sı́mbolos sin repeticiones L1 y L2.
-La función debe retornar una lista de tuplas que representen el producto cartesiano entre L1 y L2.
-Los pares pueden aparecer en cualquier orden.
+**7.** Create a function called cartesian-product that receives as arguments 2 lists of symbols without repetitions L1 and L2.
+The function must return a list of tuples that represent the Cartesian product between L1 and L2.
+The pairs can appear in any order.

-Ejemplos:
+Examples:

 | Commands                              | outputs                                                 |
 | :---                                  | :---                                                    |
 | (cartesian-product ’(a b c) ’(x y))   | ((a x) (a y) (b x) (b y) (c x) (c y))                   |
 | (cartesian-product ’(p q r) ’(5 6 7)) | ((p 5) (p 6) (p 7) (q 5) (q 6) (q 7) (r 5) (r 6) (r 7)) |

-**8.** Elabore una función llamada mapping que debe recibir como entrada 3 argumentos: una función unaria (que recibe un argumento) llamada F, y dos listas de números L1 y L2.
-La función debe retornar una lista de pares (a,b) siendo a elemento de L1 y b elemento de L2, cumpliéndose la propiedad que al aplicar la función unaria F con el argumento a, debe arrojar el número b.
-Es decir, se debe cumplir que F(a) = b.
-(Las listas deben ser de igual tamaño).
+**8.** Create a function called mapping that should receive as input 3 arguments: a unary function (which receives an argument) called F, and two lists of numbers L1 and L2.
+The function must return a list of pairs (a, b) being an element of L1 and b element of L2, fulfilling the property that when applying the unary function F with the argument a, it must throw the number b.
+That is, it must be fulfilled that F(a) = b.
+(The lists must be of equal size).

-Ejemplos:
+Examples:

 | Commands                                                  | outputs             |
 | :---                                                      | :---                |